-The National Hub is led by the NIRAKN Director, Associate Professor Peter Anderson and is based at the Indigenous Research and Engagement Unit at QUT.
+The National Hub is led by the NIRAKN Director, Professor Peter Anderson and is based at the Indigenous Research and Engagement Unit at QUT.
 The IREU provides administrative support to NIRAKN.
-IREU staff include: Lecturer, Dr Levon Blue; Business Coordinator, Adam Robinson; Indigenous Postgraduate Programs Officer, Alexis McGourty; IREU Administrative Officer, Brodie Johnston and Admin Assistant, Ashley Fox.
+IREU staff include: Academic, Dr Levon Blue; Business Coordinator, Adam Robinson; NIRAKN Convenor, Melanie Saward; Indigenous Postgraduate Programs Officer, Ashley Fox; IREU Admin Officer Communications & Events, Brodie Johnston and Admin Assistant, Georgina Baumann.

 Contact the National Hub